Want the best odds online? (Compare the top three betting exchange sites here)

 Should you just use the BetDaq mobile site instead?

-To be fair though, the mobile site is just as good and in same cases I actually prefer using mobile sites rather than apps.
+To be fair though, the mobile site is just as good and in some cases, I actually prefer using mobile sites rather than apps.

 The Betdaq exchange app offers pretty much the same functionality as the desktop version.
 While Betdaq for iOS is somewhat basic and lacking in key features, you can still make bets during Betdaq in-play on the Betdaq mobile site and play at the site’s online casino.